w3f/polkadot-wiki/docs/general/polkadot-v1.md

 Thus, if we start to see Polkadot with _other eyes_ we can truly envision its potential and what it could become.

-Enter Polkadot 2.0, a long-term vision looking at Polkadot as a decentralized, secure, ubiquitous computing engine to power the next-generation of Web3 application.
+Polkadot is perfecting its implementation through [RFCs](https://github.com/polkadot-fellows/RFCs) to continue being a decentralized, secure, ubiquitous computing engine to power the next generation of Web3 applications.